anoma/anoma/tech-specs/src/explore/design/dkg.md

  - `Aggregate`: This simply needs to be verified and the resulting key added to the DKG instance.

-Most of the above transactions occur as a reaction to other transactions.
-The two exceptions are the `PartitionShares` and `Aggregate` transactions.
-This must be made by the current block if their current DKG state machine is in the appropriate state (and for the `Aggregate` transaction if enough PVSS instances have been committed).
+Most of the above transactions occur as a reaction to other messages and/or data in the proposed block header.
+The three exceptions are the `StartDKG`, `PartitionShares`, and `Aggregate` transactions.
+These must be made by the current block proposer if their current DKG state machine is in the appropriate state and/or the appropriate conditions are met.
 Thus block proposers must check the state machines of their active DKG instances.

-## ABCI vs ABCI++
+## ABCI++

-The creation of the public key and the shared secrets requires ABCI++ as we need control over block preparation and finalization.
+The creation of the public key and the shared secrets requires ABCI++ as we need control over block preparation as well extra data from the Vote Extension phase.

-### ABCI++
+We list the phase of ABCI++ in which each of the above actions takes place.
+ - `StartDKG`: This is added to the block by the current proposer as part of the Prepare Proposal phase.
+ - `AnnounceStake`: These are sent out by validators during the Vote Extension phase.
+ - `PartitionShares`: This also happens in the Vote Extension phase and the result will be included in the next block's header.
+ - `Deal`: Validators should verify the weight shares included in the block header.
+If validation fails, the DKG instance fails.
+Otherwise, `Deal` happens during the Vote Extension.
+ - `Aggregate`: This is done during the Vote Extension and will be included in the header of the next block.
+The final result should be verified by validators in the next round or else the protocol has failed.